Sadham-Hussian/Merkle-Tree/README.md

 # Merkle-Tree
-Data Validation using Merkle Trees
+A basic implementation of Merkle Trees to validate data in C++.